Hui pan-nationalism: History

-Tang Dynasty
+Tang dynasty

 Muslims arrived into China in the late 7th century as merchants.
 As an emerging, nascent identity in China, spreading Islam and the implementation of Shari’a law, and thus Hui pan-nationalism was of low priority.
 Instead, the early settlers mode of existence was founded upon secularity, naturalisation and assimilation.
 This identification of the Hui as ‘foreign merchants’ remained pervasive until the fall of the Song dynasty and establishment of the Yaun dynasty.
 The state remained responsible for managing the naturalisation of new populations into society.

-Yuan Dynasty
+Yuan dynasty

 The fall of the Song dynasty ended fanfang (蕃坊) settlements of Muslims and Muslims were moved from commercial city enclaves to dispersed communities across China.
 Though fanfang settlements consolidated Hui identity, there was no real autonomy.

-Ming Dynasty
+Ming dynasty

 The fall of the Yuan dynasty and subsequent dissolution of the Mongol racial class system, was met with state-sanction program of Sinicization (cultural integration).
 This in culmination with the state imposing a monopoly on trade during agrarian distress, resulted in some Hui physically rebelling against government forces in the late Ming and Early Qing period.
 This was one of the first overt, physical manifestations of Hui pan-nationalism.

-Qing Dynasty
+Qing dynasty

 The Qing dynasty was marked by collective violence and anti-Hui political, social and literary discourse, known as Hui-phobia.

 Nationalism became introduced into Chinese politics as a system of defence and regeneration in response to emerging western imperialism and the weakening of the Qing Dynasty.
 However, tensions rose between group rights and the need for national unity.
 These late-Qing revolutionists led by Sun Yat-Sen aspired to establish a Chinese state based on a single minzu model, the minzu being predominately Han.
 In response, the book the Muslim Awakening, written by Chinese students, published in 1908, was an early literary attempt of pan-nationalism; forming a group identity and rejecting the single minzu formation.

 The defeat of China in the First Opium War and the First Sino-Japanese war was a major catalyst to fuelling Chinese nationalism.

 During this time, theorist Liang Qichao developed two Chinese terms to describe these emerging themes of nationalism; minzuzhuyi, big or state nationalism and xiao minzuzhuyi, small or ethnic nationalism.
 Big nationalism encouraged the Hui to consider the positions as Chinese citizens; which takes precedence over their ethnic identities.
 Their ‘small’ nationalism however, conversely awards them a limited amount of freedom to identify as ethnically different from the Han majority.

-The Dungan Revolt
+Dungan Revolt

 The Dungan Revolt by the Hui in the 1860s and 1870s was a “bloodbath."
 This rebellion was led by Ma Hualong, and cut off the Qing state from the northwest of China.

 Panthay Rebellion

-The Panthay rebellion was a Hui rebellion against the Manchu rulers of the Qing dynasty in southwestern Yunnan Province.
+The Panthay Rebellion was a Hui rebellion against the Manchu rulers of the Qing dynasty in southwestern Yunnan Province.

 After the failure of many rebellions, many Hui fled to Kyrgyzstan and Kazakhstan, in Soviet Central Asia.